The history of North Korea began with the partition of Korea at the end of World War II in 1945.

 From 1910 to the end of World War II, Korea was under Japanese rule.
 Most Koreans were peasants enganged in subsistence farming.
 In the 1930s, Japan developed mines, hydro-electric dams, steel mills, and manufacturing plants in northern Korea and neighboring Manchuria.
 The Korean industrial working class expanded rapidly, and many Koreans went to work in Manchuria.
 As a result, 65% of Korea's heavy industry was located in the north, but, due to the harshness of the terrain, only 37% of its agricultura.

-2. Find three recent news about North Korea from different digital sources and include the links to them.-Kim Jong-un accepting American aid packages despite vow to 'destroy entire US territory' Source: The telegraph
+2. Find three recent news about North Korea from different digital sources and include the links to them.

 -How Japan nabbed a N.Korean agent it couldn’t charge with spying Source: NK NEWS